Home

 Example: Indirect quotation -- The writer said that she wished she understood this better.
 No quotation marks.

-Notice that other punctuation marks (commas, periods, question marks, exclamation marks) go inside the quotation marks.
+Notice that other punctuation marks (commas, periods, question marks, exclamation marks) go inside the quotation marks in North America.

 The titles are easy.